How to Quit Vaping: Complete Guide

 Pull all of this together into your personal plan:

-1. Pick your method — step-down, NRT crossover, cold turkey, or medication
+1. Pick your method: step-down, NRT crossover, cold turkey, or medication

-2. Set your quit date — within the next 1-2 weeks
+2. Set your quit date: within the next 1-2 weeks

-3. Identify your triggers — when, where, and why do you vape?
+3. Identify your triggers: when, where, and why do you vape?

-4. Prepare your substitutes — gum, toothpicks, stress ball, water bottle
+4. Prepare your substitutes: gum, toothpicks, stress ball, water bottle

-5. Tell your people — friends, family, roommates; ask for support
+5. Tell your people: friends, family, roommates; ask for support

-6. Remove the temptation — throw away your device, pods, and chargers on quit day
+6. Remove the temptation: throw away your device, pods, and chargers on quit day

-7. Save a number — 1-800-QUIT-NOW (1-800-784-8669) works for vapers too
+7. Save a number: 1-800-QUIT-NOW (1-800-784-8669) works for vapers too

 The One Thing Most People Skip

 Getting rid of the device.
 You tell yourself you’ll keep it “just in case” or because it was expensive.
-But having a vape in your drawer is like keeping a loaded gun in the house and hoping you won’t touch it.
-The single most powerful thing you can do on quit day is throw it away — the device, the pods, the charger, all of it.
+But having a vape in your drawer is like keeping a pack of cigarettes in the house and hoping you won’t touch it.

 What About “Switching Back” to Cigarettes?

-Please don’t.
+Don’t.
 Some vapers consider switching to cigarettes to “step down,” thinking they’re less addictive.
 This is a dangerous myth.
 Cigarettes deliver nicotine along with tar, carbon monoxide, formaldehyde, and thousands of other toxic chemicals.
-You’d be trading one problem for a significantly deadlier one.
-The World Health Organization reports that cigarettes kill up to half of their long-term users.
-That’s not a step-down — it’s a step off a cliff.

 You’re Stronger Than a Little Metal Tube